JamesS-TAMU/open-oni-staticpages-tamu/README.md

 Compatibility
 ---

-The "master" branch should not be considered stable.
+The "main" branch should not be considered stable.
 Unlike the core Open ONI repository, plugins don't warrant the extra overhead of having separate development branches, release branches, etc.  Instead, it is best to find a tag that works and stick with that tag.